-Women absorb and metabolize alcohol differently than men.
-Upon drinking equal amounts, women have higher blood alcohol levels than men, and the immediate effects occur more quickly and last longer.
+Individuals assinged female at birth absorb and metabolize alcohol differently than individuals assigned male at birth.
+Upon drinking equal amounts, individuals assigned female at birth have higher blood alcohol levels than individuals assigned male at birth, and the immediate effects occur more quickly and last longer.

-- Women tend to have more body fat and less body fluid (average total body water: 52%) than men (average total body water: 61%).
+- Individuals assinged female at birth tend to have more body fat and less body fluid (average total body water: 52%) than individuals assinged male at birth (average total body water: 61%).

-- Women have a smaller quantity of dehydrogenase, an enzyme that breaks down alcohol, so alcohol is metabolized more slowly in women than men.
+- Individuals assinged female at birth have a smaller quantity of dehydrogenase, an enzyme that breaks down alcohol, so alcohol is metabolized more slowly in them than individuals assigned male at birth.

-- Premenstrual hormonal changes cause intoxication to set in faster during the days right before a woman gets her period.
+- Premenstrual hormonal changes cause intoxication to set in faster during the days right before a person gets their period.

 - Birth control pills or other medications with estrogen increase intoxication.

-- Alcohol also increases estrogen levels in women and men.
+- Alcohol also increases estrogen levels in everyone.
 Chronic alcoholism has been associated with loss of body hair and muscle mass, development of swollen breasts and shrunken testicles, and impotence.